Categories

 This video shows a very simple baton-style throwing stick made from a length of hardwood timber, as long as the arm and as thick as the wrist.
 Ideally this should be as free of knots and other non‑aerodynamic projections as possible.

 Sharpening each end will increase its utility both as a weapon and as a digging tool.
+The other end may be cut into a wedge shape to aid in removal of loose soil.

 More effective throwing sticks will take a little more fabrication.